Inside the Systems

 Importance doesn't drive coverage duration.
 A story's ongoing importance has little relationship to how long it receives coverage.
 Chronic problems like poverty receive less attention than dramatic but less consequential events.
 The news cycle rewards novelty over significance.

 Complex stories get less coverage.
 Stories that are hard to explain, lack clear villains, or don't have dramatic visuals struggle for attention.
 The easiest stories to tell aren't always the most important ones.
 News cycles favor narratives over complexity.
+Issues like climate change, systemic inequality, and infrastructure decay are difficult to cover in news cycle formats because they lack a single triggering event and unfold over timescales that don't match daily or weekly news rhythms.

 Timing matters enormously.
 Stories that break during slow news periods receive more attention than stories that compete with major events.
 The same event might dominate coverage or receive minimal attention depending on what else is happening.